PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 - **Controlling feature access** to certain features based on user criteria, such as location, device type or subscription level.

-- **Beta feature opt-in**, enabling users can autonomously subscribe to new features.
+- **Beta feature opt-in**, enabling users can autonomously test new features.

 In this guide, we’ll explore some of the best open source feature flag tools, all of which are either totally free or offer generous free plans.
 If you want to run experiments as well, we recommend reading our guide to the [best open-source A/B testing tools](/blog/best-open-source-ab-testing-tools).

 > **Changelog:**
 > - **Mar 15, 2023:** Removed DevCycle, added Flipt.
 Updated copy and screenshots.
-> – **Sep 14, 2023:** Removed Harness, added Flipper and FeatBit, added SDKs
+> - **Sep 14, 2023:** Removed Harness, added Flipper and FeatBit, added SDKs

 ## 1. PostHog